 The bad news is that having the heater break down in your Meridian, ID home this winter is a strong possibility.
 It’s working its hardest in the coldest weather, and that’s when all the stress can cause a problem.

 The good news is that you can head off an emergency furnace repair call by catching the early warning signs.
-If you get your heating and cooling company in early to nip it in the bud, you’ll spend less money and won’t e nearly as disrupted.
+If you get it fixed before your heater won’t turn on at all, you’ll spend less money and won’t e nearly as disrupted.

 Prevention is vital when it comes to heating and cooling.
 Once the problem gets worse, you may end up going days without heat and even buying a new system.

 Fortunately, Snowflake Air is here to help you keep that from happening!
 Read up on the five warning signs of a broken heater.
 And call us right away if you’re noticing any of these in your Meridian, ID home.
 But first, we need to address a common, and very severe, heater problem.

 A cracked heat exchanger is when the part of the furnace where combustion occurs breaks.
 When that happens, carbon monoxide can seep out and into your home.
 Since that gas is deadly (more on it later), this is a major mechanical and health issue.
 And, it’s so expensive to repair that you’ll likely need a whole new furnace.